amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/3_API/AppDev.md

 export default AlbumDetail;
 ```

 After saving the file, return to the browser (it's safe to ignore unused warnings).
-Click on the name of one of your albums to view the detail page.
+Click on the name of the first album to view the detail page.

 ![Album Detail](./images/3_album_detail.png)